G-Core/terraform-provider-gcorelabs/README.md

-source      string required, one of 'new-volume', 'image', 'snapshot' name        string required type_name   string optional, one of 'standard', 'ssd_hiiops', 'cold' image_id    string optional snapshot_id string optional count       int    optional
+source      string required, one of 'new-volume', 'image', 'snapshot' name        string required type_name   string optional, one of 'standard', 'ssd_hiiops', 'cold' image_id    string optional, it must be used when source is 'image' snapshot_id string optional, is must be used when source is 'snapshot' count       int    optional, set it if you want create more objects than one
 ```
-also in volume body you should set
+also in volume body you must set
 1. ``project_id``(int) or ``project_name``(string)
 2. ``region_id``(int) or ``region_name``(string)